Why Trust OMD?

 Highlighted Program: Master of Business Administration (MBA)

-Duration: One to two years (full-time or part-time)
+Duration: 1 to 2 years (full- or part-time)

 Format: Online or on-campus

-Cost: $860 per credit, $30,960 total
+Cost: $860 per credit | $30,960 total

 Admissions Requirements: